pvamshi/angular/src/contents/articles/services/index.md

 * Controller gets executed everytime the view is rendered, so are the HTTP calls and data transformations.
 * Pushing more code into service optimizes the amount of HTTP calls and the logic we do in it.
 It happens only once per app.
 * If needed we can do further calls or more logic as and when needed.
 We get more controll on how frequent we make the calls
+* If multiple components used in the view or the same component used in `ng-repeat` having the logic and memory in controller makes the app sluggish.
+By pushing the logic and data to service, we are making components very light and more freedom to modularize the code

 #### Service is reusable